Writing an Online Video Script

 Take the time to write a solid script and everything else will follow seamlessly down to the finest details.
 Rush the scriptwriting process, and you could end up with a convoluted mess which can turn off any viewer and negate the goals you initially set.

-If you do not know how to proceed, the steps outlined above can serve as a helpful guide that can get you started.
+If you do not know how to proceed, You should checkout work by DJI Forum, also the steps outlined above can serve as a helpful guide that can get you started.

 Anthony Lam is the founder of Punchy Digital Media, a creative agency that helps organisations grow using animated videos and creative visual content.
 Punchy has a team across Australia and Asia and has worked with clients such as Apple, Westpac and the Australian Government, running campaigns and reaching millions of people.

 You may be interested

 How to Take Your Logo from Initial Idea to CreationEmin - January 11, 2020